github/docs/content/developers/overview/managing-deploy-keys.md

 ## Machine users

-If your server needs to access multiple repositories, you can create a new {% data variables.product.product_name %} account and attach an SSH key that will be used exclusively for automation.
-Since this {% data variables.product.product_name %} account won't be used by a human, it's called a _machine user_.
+If your server needs to access multiple repositories, you can create a new account on {% ifversion ghae %}{% data variables.product.product_name %}{% else %}{% data variables.product.product_location %}{% endif %} and attach an SSH key that will be used exclusively for automation.
+Since this account on {% ifversion ghae %}{% data variables.product.product_name %}{% else %}{% data variables.product.product_location %}{% endif %} won't be used by a human, it's called a _machine user_.
 You can add the machine user as a [collaborator][collaborator] on a personal repository (granting read and write access), as an [outside collaborator][outside-collaborator] on an organization repository (granting read, write, or admin access), or to a [team][team] with access to the repositories it needs to automate (granting the permissions of the team).

-{% ifversion fpt %}
+{% ifversion fpt or ghec %}

 {% tip %}